-SupportAssist

-Dell Auto operating system Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery tool.
+SupportAssist Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery tool.
 Default: 2.

-SupportAssist operating system Recovery Enables or disables the boot flow for SupportAssist operating system Recovery tool in the even of certain system errors.
+Enables or disables the boot flow for SupportAssist operating system Recovery tool in the even of certain system errors.
 Default: ON.